skatejs/skatejs/README.md

 There's a few things that you must consider when building and using custom bindings:

 - You're deviating from the spec - Skate will always be a superset of the custom element spec.
 This means that core-Skate will never stray too far from the spec other than offering a more convenient API and featureset.
-- Performance - The `filter` callback is performance-critical.
+- Performance - The `reduce` callback is performance-critical.
 This function *must* be run for every single element that comes into existence.
 Be very aware of this.
 - With great power comes great responsibility - No matter if we decided to expose this as API or not, we'd still have to do a similar algorithm behind the scenes.
 Since there are many use-cases where writing a component with the Skate API is useful, we felt it was best to offer safe, spec-backed defaults while giving developers a little bit of breathing room.